Banbridge Academy student Beth cooks up sweet success in major competition

 Beth Morrow, a Year 11 pupil at Banbridge Academy, has placed her school firmly on the map, having just competed in one of Northern Ireland’s most prestigious student cooking competitions.

-Beth flew though the first round of the Springboard Future Chef competition at Newry Southwest College, where she prepared Pan-Fried Gnocchi with warm winter greens, all within a one-hour timeslot!
+Beth flew though the first round of the Springboard Future Chef competition at Newry’s Southern Regional College, where she prepared Pan-Fried Gnocchi with warm winter greens, all within a one-hour timeslot!

 The Banbridge girl was commended for her highly skilful dish, and was appointed the Wild Card Winner.